 The Hell With Heroes (1968)

-Rod Taylor plays Brynie MacKay, a former World War II hero turned cynical
+Rod Taylor plays Brynie MacKay, a war hero turned cynical pilot-of-fortune in

 Brynie and his partner, Mike Brewer (Peter Deuel), are former ace flyboys